 Keep receipts for items purchased with your FSA account because this is documented proof for processing any returns.
 Some stores clearly mark FSA receipts to make record-keeping easier.
 For online purchases, product receipt information is usually contained within the body of an email sent to your inbox after purchase.

 Stores like Walmart have systems that keep track of FSA-approved products they sell, and non-approved items may be automatically rejected for card payment approval.
-That means you’ll have to pay for those non-approved hair care items and snacks using your own cash, debit, or credit cards at checkout.
+This means you’ll have to pay for those non-approved hair care items using your own cash, debit, or credit cards at checkout.

-Let’s say you go to the store and purchase a few FSA-approved personal care items and throw in a pack of your favorite gummy bears.
-Or, you accidentally whip out your FSA card and use it to pay for the pizza you ordered, mistaking it for your debit card.
-What happens when non-approved items are bought using the card?
+However, it’s possible that a store may not flag non-approved purchases properly.
+Perhaps you go to the store and purchase a few FSA-approved personal care items and throw in a pack of your favorite gummy bears.
+Or, perhaps you accidentally take out your FSA card and use it to pay for the pizza you ordered, mistaking it for your debit card.

-According to a Forbes.com article, you must report these non-eligible items on your federal tax form and pay a whopping 20% tax penalty for these purchases.
-Because everything purchased with FSA cards is reportable, you are required to report these items as ‘ineligible expenses’ when filling out the Health Savings Accounts IRS form.
+According to a Forbes.com article, you must report these non-eligible items on your federal tax form and pay a 20% tax penalty for these purchases.
+Because everything purchased with an FSA card is reportable, you are required to report these items as ‘ineligible expenses’ when filling out the Health Savings Accounts IRS form.

 Note: You may have heard people say they purchased eligible items with their FSA money and then sold them for cash.
 You may have also heard people saying they made qualifying purchases with their FSA card, only to return them and request store credit, thereby allowing them to purchase other, non-FSA-eligible items.
 These and similar activities amount to tax fraud and are not recommended.